lilsharu/usaco/Preparation/HW2/Bovine Genomics/_bovineGenomics.md

 #### Problem 1

-For this problem, I used Brute Force to get 7 / 10 with C++ and 8 / 10 with Java.
-To brute force, I found every combination of strings (shorter than the current minimum) and added them to a set.
-Then I took the same substring from all the of the plain cows and checked if they existed in the set.
-It did quite well for a Brute Force in gold.
+For this problem, all you need is a Brute Force algorithm with Hashing, which will run in time.
+Hashing will reduce the time for comparisons, and therefore reduce the time limit for finding if an substring is already present.

 Here is my C++ Solution (7 / 10):

 @import "bovineGenomics.cpp"

-Here is my Java Solution (8 / 10):

-@import "BovineGenomics.java"